wbolster/plyvel/doc/api.rst

       meaning.
 Argument that can be `None` are only propagated to LevelDB if specified, e.g. not specifying a `write_buffer_size` means the LevelDB defaults are used.

+      Most arguments are optional; only the database name is required.

       :param str name: name of the database (directory name)
       :param bool create_if_missing: whether a new database should be created if